A Beginner's Guide to MySQL Management Studio

 Step 1: Download and Install MySQL Workbench

-To begin, you'll need to download and install MySQL Workbench, the official MySQL GUI tool.
+To begin, you'll need to download and install MySQL Workbench.
 Follow these steps:

 - Choose the version compatible with your operating system (Windows, macOS, or Linux).

-- Download the installer and follow the on-screen instructions to complete the installation.
+- Download the installer and follow the on-screen instructions to complete the installation process.

 Once installed, launch MySQL Workbench to get started.